 While there will always be a role for data warehouses featuring highly curated data, volumes are growing exponentially, making it difficult, if not impossible, to keep up with the near-constant requirement to prepare the data for consumption.

 For your organization to truly get the most out of its data, regardless of how complex your environment is, leave the data where it is and bring your analytics platform to your data instead.
-To achieve this, look for a platform that can directly query the data, no matter where it is.
+To achieve this, look for a decision analytics software solution that can directly query the data, no matter where it is.

 Gartner defines decision intelligence as “a practical approach to improving organizational decision making,” which “models each decision as a set of processes, using intelligence and analytics to inform, learn from, and refine decisions.”

 Decision intelligence enables data and analytics leaders to empower anyone in their organization, from the C-suite to the front-line, and everyone in between, with the insights they need to make faster, more informed decisions.
 Whether you have a technical background in analytics and data science or not, decision intelligence allows the entire organization to understand and act on valuable insights.